codersMom/angular100-labs-2020-06-22/Ch05-Directives/2ngIf/README.md

 1. Copy the sale icon image form this folder to your projects assets folder

-2. In your albumCard template, use ngIf to display the onsale image if on_sale == true
+2. In your albumCard template, use ngIf to display the onsale image if on_sale == true.
+Put this code into the footer before the button.

    ```html
    <img